mishka/SubaruCoilOnPlugConversion/README.md

 # Testing the Coil Packs

-You may have found this guide while searching for a fix, and you don't want to do a conversion.
-Here's how you can test your ignition coil system.
+If you are looking for a fix and do not want to do a conversion, you can test your ignition coil system using the following method:

 To test the coil pack, you can follow the steps outlined in the picture.
 If the coil pack is good, but your car is struggling to run, you can also try pulling each coil cable individually from the coil pack to see if the engine reacts in any way while the engine is running.
 If it does, this indicates that the coil cable is functioning correctly.
 If the engine does not respond, the coil cable is not working.